 CRITERIA FOR CONSIDERING STUDIES FOR THIS REVIEW

+Eligibility standard forms based on predefined inclusion criteria were used retrieve, select and assess quality of the studies.

 Types of studies

-Every study that compared CCA test have been with a reference standard (Kato-Katz or urine filtration, or both) for the diagnosis of schistosome infection; where precontrol infection status of the participants was not known; and tests were performed in the same participants, were eligible for inclusion.
+Every study that compared CCA test with a reference standard (Kato-Katz or urine filtration, or both) for the diagnosis of schistosome infection; where precontrol infection status of the participants was not known; and tests were performed in the same participants, were eligible for inclusion.

 Types of participants

-Individuals diagnosed microscopically for the presence of schistosome eggs in their stool (for intestinal schistosomiasis due to S. mansoni and S. japonicum) using the Kato-Katz technique as reference standard (Katz 1972) or in their urine using the standard 10 mL urine filtration method (for urinary schistosomiasis due to S. haematobium).
-For Kato-Katz
+Individuals diagnosed microscopically for the presence of schistosome eggs in their stool (for intestinal schistosomiasis due to S. mansoni and S. japonicum) using the Kato-Katz technique as reference standard8 or in their urine using the standard 10 mL urine filtration method (for urinary schistosomiasis due to S. haematobium).

 Diagnostic thresholds

-The threshold for POC-CCA is defined as trace as positive (tr), single positive (+), double positive (++) and triple positive (+++); Kato-Katz reference standard is using the WHO classification as light infection (< 100 EPG), moderate infection (100-399 EPG) and heavy infection (> 400 EPG); and the standard 10 mL test, also based on the WHO classification as light infection (≤ 50 eggs/10mL of urine) and heavy infection (> 50 eggs/10mL of urine).
+We used the commonly applied intensity thresholds based on WHO classification for interpreting data.
+POC-CCA is classified as trace as negative (-), trace as positive (tr), single positive (+), double positive (++) and triple positive (+++); Kato-Katz as light infection (< 100 EPG), moderate infection (100-399 EPG) and heavy infection (≥ 400 EPG); and the standard 10 mL urine filtration test as light infection (≤ 50 eggs/10mL of urine) and heavy infection (> 50 eggs/10mL of urine).

 REVIEW METHODS